 - Cooling: Raspberry Pi 4 models in particular can get hot so fans and heatsinks help.

-Overall, these are the best Raspberry Pi accessories.
+Overall, these are the best Raspberry Pi accessories that we have tested.
 No matter what your needs or project, you’ll definitely need some of these.

 The Best Raspberry Pi Accessories You Can Buy Today